masolimano/maneage/README-hacking.md

        the first `echo` command has a `>` (to re-write the file with the given line), the rest are `>>` (to append to it).
-After doing this step in your own branch, when future commits in Maneage make any change in the given files, they will not be imported into your project's branch (it can be annoying!).
+After doing this step in your own branch, when future commits in Maneage make any change in these files, it will not cause a conflict with your project when you update Maneage (it is annoying!).
 You can follow a similar strategy if you want to avoid any other set of files to be imported from Maneage into your project's branch.

        ```shell
        $ echo "paper.tex" > .gitattributes